f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-re-appconnect/k8s/k8s-automation-demo-guide.rst

 -  azure_region = “Azure Region/Location” ex. "southeastasia".

--  aks-cluster = Set this value to true as we need AKS cluster in our usecase.
+-  aks-cluster = Set this value to true as we need AKS cluster in our use-case.

--  Also update assets boolean value as per your workflow.
+-  Also update assets boolean value as per your workflow. (for this use-case set all remaining values as false)

 **Step 3:** Rename ``xc/terraform.tfvars.examples`` to ``xc/terraform.tfvars`` and add the following data: